Table of Contents

 Member Success and Professional Environment

-• Wellness rooms: Providing a private space for personal needs.
+- Wellness rooms: For personal needs.

 The Financial Logic of Flex vs. Traditional